ChrisMayor/D365SwotMatrix/README.md

 * CI integration
 * Some UI enhancements
 * Write manual for the 8.x form integration
-* Icons are currently integrated via Googles CDN - maybe needs to be replaced if this is not suiteable
+* Icons are currently integrated via Googles CDN - maybe needs to be replaced if this is not suiteable for your implementation

 ## Questions